lc00/wiki-experiment/The-Object-Oriented-Thought-Process.md

 * May be based on behaviors (`BarkingDog` / `YodelingDog` then breed)
 * May include cardinatlity
 * Weakens encapsulation because changes in superclasses can affect the behavior of subclasses that depend on it
+* Classical inheritance means that you're actually working with a parent class that has all of the state and behavior of its children

 ## Composition

+* Composition makes parts interchangeable
 * Aggregation & Association
+* Aggregation means an object composed of other objects
+* Association means an object uses another object
+* If an association is optional, you need to check for null

 ## Encapsulation